 Saxenda is an injection used for weight loss.
 It contains the medicine liraglutide.
 It can be used alongside diet and exercise to help aid weight loss.
 Saxenda is a registered trademark of Novo Nordisk.

-The drug can be prescribed for people with a body mass index (BMI) over 30.
+The weight loss injection can be prescribed for people with a body mass index (BMI) over 30.
 It can also be used for people with a BMI over 27 who have also been diagnosed with weight-related medical problems.
 These include:

 - Pre-diabetes and diabetes type 2